pgfdwplus/postgres_fdw_plus/README.md

 Checks the status of remote connections established by postgres_fdw from the local session to the foreign server with the given name.
 This check is performed by polling the socket and allows long-running transactions to be aborted sooner if the kernel reports that the connection is closed.

 This function is currently available only on systems that support the non-standard POLLRDHUP extension to the poll system call, including Linux.

-This returns true if existing connection is not closed by the remote peer. false is returned if the local session seems to be disconnected from other servers.
+This function returns true if existing connection is not closed by the remote peer. false is returned if the local session seems to be disconnected from other servers.
 NULL is returned if a valid connection to the specified foreign server is not established.
 If no foreign server with the given name is found or this function is not supported on this platform, an error is reported.

 ### boolean pgfdw_plus_can_verify_connection_states()
 This function checks whether pgfdw_plus_verify_connection_states works well or